garazdawi/erlang.github.io/_posts/2020-12-01-the-road-to-the-jit.md

 ---

 As long as Erlang has existed, there has always been the need and the ambition to make it faster.
-This blog is a history lesson that outlines the major Erlang implementations and attempts to improve the performance of Erlang.
+This blog post is a history lesson that outlines the major Erlang implementations and attempts to improve the performance of Erlang.